francojreyes/dateparser/README.rst

 ..
 Note that we use raw HTML in the header section because centering images and paragraphs is not supported in Github (https://github.com/github/markup/issues/163)
-Fork of dateparser that supports fractional amounts of time

 .. raw:: html